Contact Us for a Free Consultation (213) 542-0979

 It's unbelievable.
 I'm seeing more and more that courts and prosecutors are blocking the defendants in domestic violence cases from being able to come within one hundred yards of their significant other.

-Even if the people live together and the defendant has nowhere else to go, at the first court appearance the prosecutors are arguing for a protective order with a full stay-away, and that means during the pendency of the case, the defendant has to stay away from the alleged victim in the case.
+Even if the people live together and the defendant has nowhere else to go, at the first court appearance, prosecutors argue for a protective order with a full stay-away provision.
+This means that during the pendency of the case, the defendant must stay away from the alleged victim.

-I've tried to get these, once they've been put on, removed while the case is going on and a lot of the judges are saying no, we will not take it off until the case is over, and maybe even after the case is over we will leave it on there for a period of time while the person is on probation to make sure they're doing their domestic violence classes and they're not going to have any more issues with that particular defendant.
+I've tried to get these, once they've been put on, removed while the case is going on and a lot of the judges are saying no, we will not take it off until the case is over, and maybe even after the case is over we will leave it on there for some time while the person is on probation to make sure they're doing their domestic violence classes.
+They're not going to have any more issues with that particular defendant.

 This is a very difficult situation because, really, what the courts are trying to do is protect the alleged victim from the perpetrator.
 They believe a lot of times, alleged victims are minimizing what the perpetrator did because maybe they financially support them, maybe they're in love with them.